Esri/gis-tools-for-hadoop/README.md

 * [Hive](http://hive.apache.org/) in order to run Hive queries
 * [Apache Oozie Workflow Scheduler](http://oozie.apache.org/) for workflow scheduling

-Additional requirements will be spelled out by tools or templates
+Additional requirements will be spelled out by tools or templates.

 ## Resources